Bangkok Airways: What to know before you fly

-Double-check this information when you book – things change!
+Tip: Double-check this information before you fly – things change.

 Is Bangkok Airways tough on weight?

-Yes, they definitely pay attention to checked luggage weight.
-It’s not that they’re not nice people – planes are small and often fully booked.
+Yes, very.
+They definitely pay attention to checked luggage weigh and excess baggage fees are in place on a per-kilo basis.
+It's not that they're not nice people – planes are small and often fully booked.

 - No bag can exceed 32 kg (70.5 lbs), period.